1 February 2010

 • 128kbit/s: Most common bit rate for MP3 music

-• 160kbit/s: Musicians or sensitive listeners prefer this from 128kbit/s
+• 160kbit/s: Musicians or sensitive listeners prefer this to 128kbit/s

 • 192kbit/s: Digital radio broadcasting quality